Here are how to use fjoin() functions.

 =A2.fjoin(if(GENDER=="F","female","male"):GENDER,GENDER) |

-Execute the computation in channel A2; parameter w is the value assignment format; return female when GENDER value is F, otherwise return male; since w’s alias GENDER already exists in the channel, the function won’t generate a new field but assigns new values to the channel’s GENDER field; view computing result in A7 |
+Attach a computation to channel A2, where parameter w is the value assignment format - return female when GENDER value is F, otherwise return male; since w’s alias GENDER already exists in the channel, the function won’t generate a new field but assigns new values to the channel’s GENDER field, and return the original channel A2. |

 5 |